pxslip/db-studio/docs/self-hosted/cli.md

 npx directus database install
 ```

-Installs the initial Directus system tables on an empty database.
+Installs the initial d9 system tables on an empty database.
 Used internally by `bootstrap`.

 It should be used only in specific cases, e.g. when you want to run something between `install` and `migrate`.
 You
 probably should call `directus database migrate:latest` afterwards manually.